 - The discrepancy between partners’ levels of desire for sexual activity.

 - Feelings of disgust, anxiety, or panic responses to genital contact.

 - Inability to produce adequate lubrication for sexual activity.

 - Absence of a subjective sense of sexual excitement during sexual activity.

-- Failure to attain or maintain penile erection until completion of sexual activity.
+- Failure to attain or maintain a penile erection until completion of sexual activity.

 - Ejaculation occurs with minimal sexual stimulation or before, on, or shortly after penetration and before the individual wishes it.

-- Genital pain occurring before, during, or after sexual intercourse.
+- Genital pain occurs before, during, or after sexual intercourse.

 - Constriction of the outer third of the vagina prevents penile penetration.